Vauxhall Insignia Grand Sport review

-The Vauxhall Insignia Grand Sport has a low price, lots of standard equipment and a decent interior but alternatives are more spacious and better to drive
+The Vauxhall Insignia Grand Sport has a low price, lots of standard equipment and a decent interior but alternatives are more stylish and have flashier interiors

 The Vauxhall Insignia Grand Sport replaces the old Insignia.
 It’s called the ‘Grand Sport’ because, well, it’s supposed to be more premium than its predecessor and it needed a showbiz name to match.
-It’s available as an estate, called the Insignia Sports Tourer, but it’s the hatchback model being tested here.
+It’s available as an estate, called the Insignia Sports Tourer which we’ve tested separately, but it’s the hatchback model being tested here.

 Unfortunately, the sporty roof eats into rear-seat headroom – that could be a problem if you have tall teens or regularly carry adults in the back, and the boot is also smaller than what the competition offers.
 As a result, the Skoda Superb is the better big family car if you need lots of space.